Legal recognition of intersex people: Gender identities

 Like all individuals, some intersex individuals may be raised as a particular sex (male or female) but then identify with another later in life, while most do not.
-A 2012 clinical review suggests that between 8.5-20% of persons with intersex conditions may experience gender dysphoria, distress or discomfort as a result of the sex and gender they were assigned at birth.
+A 2012 clinical review suggests that between 8.5 and 20% of persons with intersex conditions may experience gender dysphoria, distress or discomfort as a result of the sex and gender they were assigned at birth.

 Like non-intersex people, some intersex individuals may not identify themselves as either exclusively female or exclusively male.
 Sociological research in Australia, a country with a third 'X' sex classification, shows that 19% of people born with atypical sex characteristics selected an "X" or "other" option, while 52% are women, 23% men, and 6% unsure.
 At birth, 52% of persons in the study were assigned female, and 41% were assigned male.

 Research has also shown gender identities of intersex individuals to be independent of sexual orientation.

 Intersex advocate Morgan Carpenter states that intersex should not be reduced to a gender identity issue; "intersex as identity is polymorphic, but asserts the dignity of stigmatised embodiment."
 Dan Christian Ghattas states that "People who do not have an intersex body and want to use ‘intersex’ to describe their gender identity, should be aware of the fact that, unfortunately, they are actually making intersex human rights violations less visible."